Christabel Pankhurst: Suffrage

-She and her sister Sylvia did not get along.
-Sylvia was against turning the WSPU towards solely upper- and middle-class women and using militant tactics, while Christabel thought it was essential.
+Pankhurst and her sister Sylvia did not get along.
+Sylvia was against turning the WSPU towards solely upper-class and middle-class women and using militant tactics, while Christabel thought it was essential.
 Christabel felt that suffrage was a cause that should not be tied to any causes trying to help working-class women with their other issues.
 She felt that it would only drag the suffrage movement down and that all of the other issues could be solved once women had the right to vote.

 Wartime activities

-On 8 September 1914, Pankhurst re-appeared at London's Royal Opera House after her long exile, to utter a declaration on "The German Peril", a campaign led by the former General Secretary of the WSPU, Norah Dacre Fox in conjunction with the British Empire Union and the National Party.
-Along with Norah Dacre Fox (later known as Norah Elam), Pankhurst toured the country making recruiting speeches.
+At the outbreak of World War I, Pankhurst and her mother were in St Malo, France.
+On 8 September 1914, Pankhurst re-appeared at London's Royal Opera House after her long exile.
+She was again arrested.
+She engaged in a hunger strike, ultimately serving only 30 days of a three-year sentence.
+She began campaigning for the war effort, uttering a declaration on "The German Peril", in campaign led by the former General Secretary of the WSPU, Norah Dacre Fox in conjunction with the British Empire Union and the National Party.
+Along with Dacre Fox (later known as Norah Elam), Pankhurst toured the country making patriotic recruiting speeches.
 Her sister Sylvia's memoir included a reference to some of Christabel's supporters handing the white feather to every young man they encountered wearing civilian dress.

-The Suffragette appeared again on 16 April 1915 as a war paper and on 15 October changed its name to Britannia.
-In its pages, week by week, Pankhurst called for the military conscription of men and the industrial conscription of women into national service.
-She called also for the internment of all people of enemy nationality, men and women, young and old, found on these shores.
-Her supporters attended Hyde Park meetings with placards: "Intern Them All".
-She also championed a more complete and thorough enforcement of the blockade of enemy and neutral nations, arguing that this must be "a war of attrition".
+The Suffragette appeared again on 16 April 1915 as a war paper and on 15 October changed its name to Britannia, with this new name aiming to communicate "patriotic and imperialist intent."
+In Britannia's weekly pages, Pankhurst called for the military conscription of men and the industrial conscription of women into national service and advocated to pause the campaign for women's suffrage for the duration of the war.
+It also published articles covering the skills of "women munition makers" and encouraging women to study science and engineering.

+Throughout the war, Pankhurst gave regular speeches with a peace only after victory stance.
+She called for the internment of all people of enemy nationality, including both men and women, young and old.
+Her supporters attended Hyde Park meetings with placards reading: "Intern Them All".
+Pankhurst also championed a more complete and thorough enforcement of the blockade of enemy and neutral nations, arguing that this must be "a war of attrition".
 She demanded the resignation of Sir Edward Grey, Lord Robert Cecil, General William Robertson and Sir Eyre Crowe, whom she considered too mild and dilatory in method.
 Britannia was many times raided by the police and experienced greater difficulty in appearing than had befallen The Suffragette.
 Indeed, although occasionally Norah Dacre Fox's father, John Doherty, who owned a printing firm, was drafted in to print campaign posters, Britannia was compelled at last to set up its own printing press.
-Emmeline Pankhurst proposed to set up Women's Social and Political Union Homes for illegitimate girl "war babies", but only five children were adopted.
-David Lloyd George, whom Pankhurst had regarded as the most bitter and dangerous enemy of women, was now the one politician in whom she and Emmeline Pankhurst placed confidence.